Identification and Assessment of Multilingual Learners

 Action Steps: Identifying Multilingual Learners

-Every local education agency (i.e., public and public charter school or district) should assess the steps it takes to identify and assess potential MLs.
-The following action steps, drawn from Zacarian (2023) are intended for this purpose.
-These questions can guide a review of school and district Multilingual Learner (ML) identification procedures and policies.
-(A printable version of these questions is available in the PDF version of this guide.)
+Every local education agency (i.e., school and district) should assess the steps it takes to identify and assess potential MLs and inform parents/guardians of identified English learners of their child's participation in a language education assistance program.
+The following action steps, drawn from Zacarian (2023, p.
+182), are intended for this purpose.
+These questions can guide a review of school and district Multilingual Learner [ML] identification procedures and policies.

 • What steps have we taken to ensure timely, valid, and reliable identification and assessment of potential MLs?